MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 For more information, see [chat resource-specific consent permissions](/graph/permissions-reference#chat-resource-specific-consent-permissions).

 > [!NOTE]
-> RSC permissions are only available to Teams apps installed on the Teams client and are currently not part of the Azure AD portal.
+> RSC permissions are only available to Teams apps installed on the Teams client and not part of the Azure AD portal.

-### RSC permissions for a user
+### RSC permissions for a user access

-The following table provides RSC delegated permissions for a user:
+The following RSC permission can be given to an app, which allows users to get access for using different resources.

 | Permission name | Action |
 | ----- | ----- |